dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version, 3.0.1 fixes an issue with the frontend that was introduced in 3.0.0.
+Version, 3.0.2 introduces exchange rates from CoinMarketCap, coin icons displayed in the frontend plus some minor improvements.

 == Donating ==